English Benedictine Congregation: History

 The English Benedictine Congregation was erected by the Holy See in 1216 as a means of uniting the great ancient English Benedictine abbeys under a common framework and held its first General Chapter in Oxford in 1218.
 The roots of English Benedictine monasticism, however, go back much further and can be dated to the arrival of Augustine of Canterbury and the communities established by Wilfrid and Benedict Biscop in the 6th and 7th centuries.
 As such, the Benedictines are the oldest surviving religious order in the British Isles, were crucial in the conversion of the people to Christianity, and have strongly affected the character of English Christianity, even its Protestant forms.

-From 1534-1540, all of the congregation's houses were violently suppressed during Henry VIII's Dissolution.
+From 1534 to 1540, all of the congregation's houses were violently suppressed during Henry VIII's Dissolution.
 The congregation as it exists today is the result of Pope Paul V's 1619 unification of two groups of English Benedictines, a group of continental houses for exiles founded in the early 17th century and a group of about 8 monks who had been aggregated in 1607 to the ancient English Congregation by Dom Sigebert Buckley, the last surviving monk of Westminster Abbey.